Water-Melon/Melang/docs/reflection.md

 a();
 ```

-As we can see, variable *a* is a string not function, but its value is a function name.
-So the last statement will output 'foo' on terminal.
+As we can see, variable `a` is a string but a function, but its value is a function name.
+The last statement will output `foo` on terminal, because function `foo` is called.

 Let's see a more complex example: